Origin of SARS-CoV-2: Chinese government

 The first investigation conducted in China was by the Wuhan Municipal Health Commission, responding to hospitals reporting cases of pneumonia of unknown etiology, resulting in the closure of the Huanan Seafood Wholesale Market on 1 January 2020 for sanitation and disinfection.
-The market was originally suspected of being the source of the virus; however, the Chinese government and the WHO determined later that it was not.
+The Chinese Center for Disease Control and Prevention (CCDC) entered the market the same day and took samples; as the animals had been removed before public-health authorities came in, no animals were sampled, although that would have been more conclusive.

 In April 2020, China imposed restrictions on publishing academic research on the novel coronavirus.
 Investigations into the origin of the virus would receive extra scrutiny and must be approved by Central Government officials.
 The restrictions do not ban research or publication, including with non-Chinese researchers; Ian Lipkin, a US scientist, has been working with a team of Chinese researchers under the auspices of the Chinese Center for Disease Control and Prevention, a Chinese government agency, to investigate the origin of the virus.
 Lipkin has long-standing relationships with Chinese officials, including premier Li Keqiang, because of his contributions to rapid testing for SARS in 2003.

+The Huanan live-animal market was suspected of being the source of the virus, as there was a major, early cluster of cases there.
+On 31 January 2021, a team of scientists led by the World Health Organization visited the market to investigate the origins of COVID-19.
+Based on the existing evidence, the WHO concluded that the origin of the virus was still unknown, and the Chinese government insisted that the market was not the origin.
+The Chinese government has long insisted that the virus originated outside China, and until June 2021 denied that live animals were traded at the Huanan market.

+Some Chinese researchers had published a preprint analysis of the Huanan swab samples in February 2022, concluding that the coronavirus in the samples had likely been brought in by humans, not the animals on sale, but omissions in the analysis had raised questions, and the raw sample data had not yet been released.

+On March 4, 2023, the data from the swab samples of the Huanan live-animal market were released, or possibly leaked; a preliminary analysis of this data was reviewed by the international research community, which said that it made an animal origin much more likely.
+Although the samples do not definitively prove that the raccoon dog is the "missing" intermediate animal host in the bat-to-human transmission chain, it does show that common raccoon dogs were present in the Huanan market at the time of the initial SARS-CoV-2 outbreak, in areas that were also positive for SARS-CoV-2 RNA, and substantially strengthens this hypothesis as the proximal origin of the pandemic.